 Horsefly, Crooked Lake, Photo Destination BC Michael Bednar

-Horesfly has many natural attractions including Quesnel and Horsefly Lakes, and hundreds of smaller lakes, rivers and creeks.
-It is known for its hunting, fishing, mountain biking, back country skiing, hiking and other outdoor recreational activities.
+Horsefly is located in the Cariboo area of BC’s Cariboo Chilcotin Coast region and is popular for its abundance of lakes including Quesnel and Horsefly Lakes, and hundreds of smaller lakes, rivers and creeks.
+It is known for its hunting, fishing, mountain biking, backcountry skiing, hiking and other outdoor recreational activities.
 There are also five impressive waterfalls to visit.
 Three are on Horsefly River – the Lower, Middle and Upper Horsefly Falls – and two on the Moffat River.
 They are well-marked and there is some hiking involved but definitely worth the trip.
 Horsefly Lake is 55 km (34 mi) long and known for its crystal clear water and gentle nature.
-The Lake’s Provincial Park offers recreational opportunities and the lake is so clear you can see the bottom of the lake from a depth of 60 m (20 ft) or more making it excellent for swimming.
+The lake’s Provincial Park offers recreational opportunities and the lake is so clear you can see the bottom from a depth of 60 m (20 ft) or more making it excellent for swimming.

-Located 72 km (45 mi) east of Williams Lake and approximately 50 km (31 mi) along paved road from 150 Mile House on Hwy 97.
+Located 72 km (45 mi) east of Williams Lake off Hwy 97 and approximately 50 km (31 mi) along paved road from 150 Mile House.